Operational Tips for VFR and IFR in Europe

 There are common misconceptions about what a flight plan actually does.

 A flight plan is just a message, addressed and delivered to specific addresses which are usually the airports of departure and destination.
-In between, nobody sees it.
+In between, for a VFR flight plan (IFR ones are handled differently - see notes below) nobody sees it.
 Actually, the flight plan does get copied to various databases for "national security" reasons - most countries make some effort to keep an eye on air traffic crossing their borders - but nobody of relevance can access it there.
 Think of it as an email.
 There is no way to know if anybody actually got it, and there is no way to know if anybody actually read it.

-With very few exceptions, a flight plan does not constitute a PPR/PNR request message.
+A flight plan does not constitute a PPR/PNR request message.
 There is no logical reason why this should be but that is the way aviation works.
-Job demarcation is often strict and when Tower/ATC staff receives a flight plan they are highly unlikely to copy it downstairs to the Operations department which is in charge of permissions, or to Customs so they can expect the flight, etc.
+Job demarcation is often strict and when Tower/ATC staff receives a flight plan they are highly unlikely to copy it downstairs to the Operations department which is in charge of permissions, or to Customs so they can expect the flight, etc. In a few cases, a Handling agent receives incoming flight plans and will arrange PNR/PPR, and this is a part of their (not free) service.

 A VFR flight plan does almost nothing except provide some hint of where to look for the wreckage if you go missing.
 In Europe, generally, you could file a flight plan with a waypoint in Kathmandu and nobody is likely to notice that the route is meaningless.
 Some UK pilots do indeed file VFR flight plans with names of villages, etc, in the route.
 A VFR flight plan is not acknowledged in any way, so hearing nothing back does not mean the destination airport is even open, etc.